Michael McFadyen's Scuba Diving - Bushrangers Bay

 As you enter the second loop of the 8, the water drops more quickly and as you leave the bay, the depth drops to 15 metres and then about 18 metres.
 Once you hit the sand edge, if you have a lot of air left, follow the wall to the south and the depth comes up to 15 metres and then drops again to over 20 metres.
 If you are doing this for the first time, do not go past the ridge.
 If you are more experienced you can go further.
 Return back towards the bay and then head north across to the northern side.
 Follow this and the dept comes up to 15 metres and then 12 metres.
 Again, on your first go turn around here.
 If more experienced, go on and the depth drops to almost 18 metres and even deeper if you go on.
 Turn around and back track to the shallows via the opposite side of the bay to that which you have already seen.
 Go right into the corners, exploring a bit.

 Fish to be seen on this dive include bullsyes, luderick, bream, yellowtail, one-spot puller, white ear, and many species of leatherjacket.
 Out in the open sea there are lots of silver drummer.
 You also see squid, cuttlefish and small rays.
 Since 2018 grey nurse sharks have been seen in the bay.
-It seems they are there about April to June or so, although in 2021 there were quite a few there in late November as above.
+Originally it seemed they are there about April to June or so, although in 2021 there were quite a few there in late November as above.
 From at least December 2022 to the end of January 2023 they were there in large numbers.
 I dived there on 24 January 2023 and there were at least 30 seen.
 They appear to be mostly juveniles with a few females.